ibm-cloud-docs/watsonxdata/sync_optimizer_meta.md

 To provide optimized queries, **Query Optimizer** pulls data about table definitions and hive statistics to synchronize with Hive metastore in {{site.data.keyword.lakehouse_short}}.
 You can select the specific Hive table that must be available for **Query Optimizer**.
 It is recommended to generate Hive statistics and label columns for primary and foreign keys to get the best results.

-Enabling **Query Optimizer** automatically synchronizes metadata for catalogs that are connected to Presto (C++) engines.
+Activating **Query Optimizer** automatically synchronizes metadata for catalogs that are connected to Presto (C++) engines.
 However, you will need to run the following steps if:
 * Metadata for inaccessible or corrupted catalogs or schemas during deployment are missing.
 * Significant changes are made to a table.
 * New tables are introduced after the initial sync operation.